Athulkrishna258/Athulkrishna258/README.md

 - 👋 Hi, I’m @Athulkrishna258
 - 👀 I’m interested in new technology and new developments in tech fields
 - 🌱 I’m currently learning python and machine learning
-- 💞️ I’m looking to collaborate on google microsoft
+- 💞️ I’m looking to collaborate on google and microsoft
-- 📫 How to reach me through tje google search
+- 📫 How to reach me through the google search
 - 😄 Pronouns: athul
 - ⚡ Fun fact: I am really fun than you